MAKE A DONATION

 What makes us unique?

-The Hive Project empowers artists, educators and entrepreneurs (young and old) united by a common desire to share, teach and compassionately serve.
+The Hive Project empowers artists, educators and entrepreneurs (young and old) united by a common desire to share, teach, innovate and compassionately serve.

-The Hive brings together thousands of people year-round who share a passion for education in the performing, visual, creative and culinary arts.
+The Hive brings together thousands of people year-round who share a passion for education in technology and in the performing, visual, creative and culinary arts.

-The Hive is a preeminent collaborative of venues on one campus in southeast Michigan dedicated to creating emotionally engaging and intellectually relevant artistic presentations delivered through multiple mediums and live performances.
+The Hive is a preeminent collaborative of venues on one campus in southeast Michigan dedicated to empowering entrepreneurs and to creating emotionally engaging and intellectually relevant artistic presentations delivered through multiple mediums and live performances.

 The Hive manages its own waste water treatment plant and water supply system, and our long-term vision includes creating more than half of our own energy consumption through sustainable solar and wind infrastructure across our 215-acre campus.